SumitM0432/Malicious-Webpage-Classifier/README.md

 `python3 train.py --folds [fold] --model [model name]`
 - folds - [0, 4]
 - model - [xg, dt, lr, dnn]
-> 1. dnn - Deep Neural Network
+> dnn - Deep Neural Network,
-> 2. xg - XGBoost
+> xg - XGBoost,
-> 3. dt - Decision Tree
+> dt - Decision Tree,
-> 4. lr - Logistic Regression
+> lr - Logistic Regression

 ###### Predictions
 Predictions can be made using the trained models.
 This can be done using the `predict.py`.